 - Add a waste odor neutralizer and avoid flushing urine

 - Go outside (provided you are out in mother nature, and not, say…the Cabela’s parking lot).

 11. Avoid Flushing Toilet Paper

 Flushing toilet paper takes more water than anything else being rinsed down the drain.
 When possible, place used TP in a sealable plastic baggie and throw it in the wastebasket—preferably a lidded one.
-Or, carry it to an nearby outdoor trash receptacle.
+Or, carry it to a nearby outdoor trash receptacle.

 Although all of these techniques will help conserve water when you are boondocking, not all will be agreeable to all campers.
-Also, depending on where you are camped, some of these water saving tips may not be a viable option.
+Also, depending on where you are camped, some of these water-saving tips may not be a viable option.
 For example, if you are parked in a Walmart parking lot, going inside to use the restroom facilities would be a way to reduce your RV water use.
 While urinating outside to avoid needing to flush the toilet would not.

-If you find these ideas helpful, please share with your friends and family.
+If you find these ideas helpful, please share them with your friends and family.
 Nothing will ruin your vacation in nature quicker than running out of water.